10 Ways for Dentists to Improve Their Google Local Search Rankings

 - Put together a page on your website that shows patients exactly where and how they can leave reviews of your practice.
 Use a link that sends them straight to your Google Maps listing where they can leave a review.

-If you need more help strategizing how to get reviews, I offer some tips in this post.
+If you need more help strategizing how to get reviews, I offer some tips in this post: Dentist Reputation Management: 5-Star Guide to Review Management for Dentists

 8. Optimize your pages for local SEO.

-One reason your business might not be ranking well in local search is because your pages aren't properly optimized for it.
+One reason your business might not be ranking well in local search is that your pages aren't properly optimized for it.

 Your website, and specifically, your service pages, and other landing pages, should of course focus on relevant keywords for your area and services you offer.
 If possible and appropriate, consider including your city and state with them, in your: